Rostu/wl-api/README.md

 ###cooccurrences_all
 Returns statistically significant co-occurrences of the input word.
 However, the accesses the unrestricted version of the co-occurrences table as in the Cooccurrences services, which means significantly longer wait times.
-####to use this service you have to have a user account different from anonymous
+####to use this service you need a user account different from anonymous
 wlapi.cooccurrences("string word",int least significant,int limit);
 ```
 wlapi.cooccurrences_all("Esel",200,5);